 Wednesday August 9, 2017

-I recently returned from the eWomen Network Conference.
-If you attended this conference (or another large event) you probably met many amazing people.
+I recently returned from a large conference.
+If you attended any large conference recently you probably met many amazing people.
 You are, more than likely, back in your office with a stack of business cards sitting on your desk with great intentions of calling, emailing and maybe even handwriting each of them.
 You probably have a thousand other priorities that could easily take precedence over starting your follow-up process OR you don’t have a thousand other things staring you in the face, but you don’t have a clue how to start a successful follow-up campaign.
-Sure you could start making phone calls, leaving voice mails, waiting to hear back then getting frustrated because people are not calling you back.
+Sure you could start making phone calls, leaving voicemails, waiting to hear back then getting frustrated because people are not calling you back.
 You might also send a few emails, but when people are not as responsive as you’d like you may get discouraged and discontinue your efforts.
 Don’t allow fear, frustration or lack of knowledge concerning follow-up be the reason your profit shrinks.

 I have a colleague (we’ll call her Angelica) who went to an event and made some great connections.
 She especially connected with one prospective client named Donna.
 They had a great initial interaction and Angelica was sure that Donna was her ideal client.
 After the conference, Angelica returned to her office and placed the stack of cards she’d collected from the event on her desk.
 Her full intention was to contact each person to set up meetings.
 She started with great excitement.
 After making just a few phone calls, her enthusiasm waned.
 Leaving voice mail after voice mail seemed like a futile endeavor.
 She found her focus on the follow-up process diminishing as other projects took precedence.
 Before long a couple of weeks had passed and she hadn’t even touched the cards again.